trantorLiu/suggestgrid-ruby/API.md

 ## Recommnedation Methods
-Recommnedation methods are for getting recommended items or users from SuggestGrid.
+Recommnedation methods are for getting recommended items, or recommended users from SuggestGrid.
-For more information, you may refer to [recommendations documentation](http://www.suggestgrid.com/docs/recommendations).
+[Recommendations documentation](http://www.suggestgrid.com/docs/recommendations) is available for an overview.

 ### Get Recommended Users
 > `get_recommended_users(body)`

-Returns recommended users for the given query.
+Returns recommended users for the query.

 examples: